zafarali/learning-angular/README.md

 There are some *buzzwords* used in AngularJS:
 - **Data Binding** is the sync of data between the model and the view
 - **Two way Data Binding** is a feature of angular that says that everything in the document is live.
 Whenever the input changes the expression is automatically recacluated and the DOM is updated as well.
-- **Scope** this is where the variables and data (known as model) are stored, think of it as the traditional *scope* that allows all other components to access the data in the model.
+- **Scope** ~~this is where the variables and data (known as model) are stored, think of it as the traditional *scope* that allows all other components to access the data in the model.~~ So someone pointed out that this definition was vague.
+After some more reading, it turns out that the Scope is where your application will execute expressions, scopes are nested and the root scope usually doesn't contain anything in it.
+Without trying to complicate our lift off with definitions, think of the scope *of a controller* the place where our data is stored and 'forms the glue between the controller and the view'.
 - **Templates** all HTML files with angular code are known as templates because angular must fill in expressions and other gadgematics.
 - **Directives** apply special behaviour to HTML elements.
 For example the `ng-app` attribute in our [00-concepts.html](https://github.com/zafarali/learning-angular/blob/master/00-0-concepts.html) file is linked to a directive that automatically initializes the application.
 When we define `ng-model` attributes to our `<input>` element, we create a directive that stores and updates the value from the `<input>` field to the *scope*.
 - **filters** format the value of an expression for display to the user.
 Filters are very useful and in our [00-concepts.html](https://github.com/zafarali/learning-angular/blob/master/00-0-concepts.html) file we use `currency` to format the output of the expression to resemble a bill or currency.